davidmarkclements/rfdc/readme.md

 ### `__proto__` own property copying

 `rfdc` works the same way as `Object.assign` when it comes to copying `['__proto__']` (e.g. when an object has an own property key called '__proto__').
 It results in the target object prototype object being set per the value of the `['__proto__']` own property.

 For detailed write-up on how a way to handle this security-wise see https://www.fastify.io/docs/latest/Guides/Prototype-Poisoning/.

+## Security

+Like `Object.assign()`, rdfc does not offer any protection against prototype poisoning.
+In other terms, if you clone an object that has a `__proto__` property, the target object will have the prototype set.

 ## License